JustinAzoff/flow-indexer/README.md

 The indexer configuration is as follows:

 * name - The name of the indexer.
 Keep this short and lowercase, as you will use it as an http query param.
 * backend - The backend log ip extractor to use.
-Choices: bro, bro\_json, syslog.
+Choices: bro, bro\_json, nfdump, syslog.
 * file\_glob - The shell globbing pattern that should match all of your log files.
 * filename\_to\_database\_regex - A regular expression applied to each filename used to extract information used to name the database.
 * database\_root - Where databases will be written to.
 Should be indexer specific.